trongnguyenbinh/gitlab-tools/README.md

      - Returns to the original branch after updating
 4. **Subgroup Processing**: Creates local directories for subgroups and queues them for processing
 5. **Recursive Processing**: Continues processing subgroups until all levels are complete

+### Publisher

+1. **Authentication**: Connects to the GitLab API using the provided access token
+2. **Repository Scanning**: Recursively scans the source directory for Git repositories
+3. **Group/Subgroup Creation**: Creates groups and subgroups matching the local directory structure
+4. **Project Creation**: Creates projects in GitLab for each repository found
+5. **Branch Pushing**: Pushes all local branches to the remote GitLab repository using HTTPS with embedded token authentication (default) or SSH (if `--use-ssh` is specified)

 ## Directory Structure